 - They remind your contacts where you got their email address, which makes them less likely to report you as spam.

-- You can use a list cleaning and re-engagement campaign to clear out inactive contacts from your account.
-If your contacts haven’t opened or clicked an email from you in four or six months, they are most likely not interested in receiving more messages from you.
+2. If your contacts haven’t opened or clicked an email from you in four or six months, they’re likely not interested in receiving more messages from you.
+You can use list cleaning and re-engagement automation to clear out inactive contacts from your account.

-- Ontraport provides a free pre-built campaign called “List Cleaning and Re-engagement” that you can download by clicking here.
+- Ontraport provides a free prebuilt automation map called “List Cleaning and Re-engagement” that you can download by clicking here.

 Ontraport Email Standards

-- An email sent to your account administrator asking additional questions
+- An email to your account administrator asking additional questions.

-- To receive a confirmation email from our email delivery team within 24 hours of receiving your request informing you of whether or not your list was approved
+- A confirmation email from our email delivery team within 24 hours of receiving your request.
+This email will tell you if your list was approved.

 Once your list is approved, your contacts’ bulk email statuses are updated to “single opt-in.”
 Please email email@example.com if your list has been in review for 24 hours or more.